Three times a week, we do our podcast, Verdict with Ted Cruz.

 We now have confirmed four dead, four people dead, including the cop as the perpetrator of this crime used this seven to eight inch knife.

-You heard the one eye witness watching it being pounded into the police officer.
+You heard the one eyewitness watching it being pounded into the police officer.

-Others now they're still on lockdown as I understand it.
+Others, now they're still on lockdown, as I understand it.

 This, by the way, probably not a coincidence, the anniversary of the Brussels massacre.

-We know That ISIS has been celebrating ever since the attack, blood for blood.
+We know that ISIS has been celebrating ever since the attack, blood for blood.

-Uh Drudge had an interesting flashback today, and that is that you're going to see the black flag of Sharia over Windsor Castle.
+Drudge had an interesting flashback today, and that is that you're going to see the black flag of Sharia over Windsor Castle.

 Police are scrambling to the South London tube or the train system, if you will, that they have there.

-Police were called to Westminster Bridge, reports that a car had been mowing down people, at least 20 plus people injured, many severely now, and then reports emerging of what sounded like a shooting that was not confirmed.
+Reports that a car had been mowing down people, at least 20-plus people injured, many severely now.

-And uh then as things went on, it looked they initially thought it was a firearms incident, and it turned out to be very different.
+And then as things went on, it looked they initially thought it was a firearms incident, and it turned out to be very different.

-A major a major security alert for the police of Westminster and a man carrying a knife charged through the gates in the front yard of the parliamentary compound.
+And a man carrying a knife charged through the gates in the front yard of the parliamentary compound.

-Phil Haney, a founding member of our Department of Homeland Security, author of the book See Something and Say Nothing.
+Phil Haney, a founding member of our Department of Homeland Security, author of the book See Something, and Say Nothing.

-I I've seen a name a number of times.
+I've seen a name a number of times.

 Now I'm seeing conflicting reports about that name.